btholt/complete-intro-to-react-v7/lessons/13-server-side-rendering/A-server-side-rendering.md

 );
 ```

 This code will only get run in the browser, so any sort of browser related stuff can safely be done here (like analytics.)
-We're also using `React.hydrate` instead of `React.render` because this will hydrate existing markup with React magic ✨ rather than render it from scratch.
+We're also using `ReactDOM.hydrate` instead of `ReactDOM.render` because this will hydrate existing markup with React magic ✨ rather than render it from scratch.

 Because ClientApp.js will now be the entry point to the app, not App.js, we'll need to fix that in the script tag in index.html.
 Change it from App.js to ClientApp.js